iiTONELOC/trashscanner-web-app/docs/upload-picture-desktop/access-list-and-adding-items.md

 ### Manual Entry

 The first time a barcode isn't extracted the option is provided to enter the barcode information manually.
-You could of course click on `Upload Barcode Image` to try a different picture if you wished but this may be a faster solution:
+You could of course click on `Upload Barcode Image` button to try a different picture, but this may be a faster solution:

 ### Figure 7